armaanepiic/Leetcode-Solved-Problems/String/28. Find the Index of the First Occurrence in a String/Readme.md

 - If not found, return -1
 - **Time Complexity:** O(n*m) where n = haystack length, m = needle length
 - **Space Complexity:** O(1)

+### 2. Rolling Hash (Rabin-Karp Algorithm)

+- Use polynomial hash function to compute hash values efficiently
+- Create a prefix hash array to store cumulative hash values of haystack
+- Create a power array to store powers of base for quick range hash calculation
+- Generate hash for the needle pattern
+- For each possible starting position in haystack:
+  - Calculate hash of substring using range query: `getRangeHash(i, i + needle_length - 1)`
+  - Compare with needle hash
+  - If hashes match, return the starting index `i`
+- If no match found, return -1
+- **Time Complexity:** O(n + m) average case, O(n*m) worst case (hash collisions)
+- **Space Complexity:** O(n) for prefix hash and power arrays